How to understand that a cough is dry. Dry and wet cough: differences

 Wet cough

-Acid cough
+"Acid" cough

 Smoker's cough

-asthmatic cough
+Asthmatic cough

 How to treat.
 Treatment of asthma is usually symptomatic.
 That is, when you have difficulty breathing, a special steroid spray can help you, which relaxes the walls of the airways and makes breathing easier.

-chronic cough
+Chronic cough

 How to determine.
 Dry, very strong, but painless.
 Occurs rarely, but can last up to 10 minutes.
 Its duration can be measured not only in months, but also in years.
 Up to 15% of cases of chronic cough do not even have any obvious cause.
-They are not caused by some disease, but by the increased sensitivity of the respiratory organs themselves.
+They are not caused by any disease, but by increased sensitivity of the respiratory organs themselves.
 Any speck of dust that gets into the throat can cause a prolonged cough.

 • The cough lasts more than three weeks.

-• You are short of breath.
+• You feel short of breath.

 Prepared using materials: tvojlor.com, aif.ru, segodnya.ua